-This approach would involve creating a list of eligible property owners and ranking them by how quickly their contracts and eligibility documentation are processed.
-This approach would help ensure that resources would be used effectively by focusing on properties that have owner support for the flood proofing measures.
+This approach will involve creating a list of eligible property owners and ranking them by how quickly their contracts and eligibility documentation are processed.
+This approach will help ensure that resources will be used effectively by focusing on properties that have owner support for the flood proofing measures.